-Danzig was off to a flying start as a sire getting nine stakes winners in his initial crop of foals, highlighted with Chief’s Crown winning the inaugural Breeder’s Cup Juvenile Stakes at Hollywood Park in 1984, and capturing the Eclipse Award as champion two year old.
+Danzig was off to a flying start as a sire getting nine stakes winners in his initial crop of foals.
+The highlight within the initial crop was Chief’s Crown winning the inaugural Breeder’s Cup Juvenile Stakes at Hollywood Park in 1984, and capturing the Eclipse Award as champion two year old.
 Chief’s Crown won four grade one races as a two year old during his championship season.
 He later added another four grade one stakes victories as a three year old.
 After his stellar racing career finished, he became a successful sire at stud.
-Chief`s Crown sired fifty-three stakes winners.
-His get would include the world class stakes winners Erhaab (Epsom Derby) and Chief Bearheart (Breeder’s Cup Turf).
+Chief’s Crown sired fifty-three stakes winners.
+His get included the world class stakes winners Erhaab (Epsom Derby) and Chief Bearheart (Breeder’s Cup Turf).

-Danzig was just getting warmed up.
+Danzig was just warming up.
 There were two more grade one winners in his first crop in Contredance (Arlington-Washington Lassie Stakes) and Stephan’s Odyssey (Hollywood Futurity, Dwyer Stakes).
 Danzig led the North American juvenile sire list with his first crop.
-This would not be the last time he would accomplish this.
+This would not be the last time he accomplished this feat.
 In fact, Danzig went on to be the overall leading sire in North America three times in three straight years (1991-93).

 The list of his top offspring are an impressive group in world class racing.
 Danzig Connection won the Belmont Stakes in 1986 for de Kwiatkowski, thus becoming the fifth of five consecutive winners for the Hall of Fame trainer Woody Stephens in this classic race.
 There are many more sons such as Adjudicating (Champagne Stakes, Cowdin Stakes), Strolling Along (Futurity Stakes), Shaadi (Irish 2000 Guineas), Qualify (Del Mar Futurity), Polish Precedent (Prix du Moulin, Prix Jacques le Marois), Polish Patriot (July Cup, champion sprinter in Europe), Polish Navy (Cowdin Stakes, Champagne Stakes, Woodward Stakes), Pine Bluff (Preakness Stakes), Petit Loup (Gran Premio de Milano), Mujahid (Dewhurst Stakes), Military (Oak Tree Turf Championship), Maroof (Queen Elizabeth II Stakes), Hamas (July Cup), Golden Snake (Prix Jean Prat, Prix Ganay, Preis von Europa, Gran Premio del Jockey Club), Elnadim (July Cup), Agnes World (Prix de l’Abbaye), and Ad Valorem (Middle Park Stakes, Queen Anne Stakes).